 - Improve content accessibility with alt text for people with visual impairments.
 Alt text describes visual elements to readers who cannot see them.
 Assistive technologies like screen readers pick up alt text and read these descriptions to visually impaired users

 This doesn't mean you should use visual elements all over the place — you need to use them strategically to enhance your piece.
 Add screenshots to show customers how to complete different steps of a process you described in your knowledge base article.
-For example, Portal uses images in this article about messaging clients to show users how to create group conversations.
+For example, Copilot uses images in this article about messaging clients to show users how to create group conversations.